-It can be difficult to tell whether side effects are the result of taking Neurontin, effects of your condition or side effects of other medicines you may be taking.
-For this reason it is important to tell your doctor of any changes to your condition.
+It can be difficult to tell whether side effects are the result of taking Nupentin/Nupentin Tabs; of your condition; or side effects of other medicines you may be taking, for this reason it is important to tell your doctor of any change in your condition.

 Ask your doctor or pharmacist to answer any questions you may have.

 If you get any side effects, do not stop taking Nupentin/Nupentin Tabs without first talking to your doctor or pharmacist.

 Tell your doctor if...

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 - forgetfulness, loss of concentration or confusion